Updated: August 19, 2026

 Cities, housing and infrastructure

-• Urban planning increasingly has to respond to diverse languages, cultures and family structures.
+- Urban planning has to respond more often to diverse languages, cultures and family structures.

 Everyday life for residents and newcomers

-• Policies around voting, representation and local services are increasingly shaped by demographic data and debates.
+- Policies around voting, representation and local services are often shaped by demographic data and debates.

 When you look beyond the simple headline number of “how many people live in the USA”, you see a country whose identity is built on